oxocode/overcommit/README.md

 `problem_on_unmodified_line`            | How to treat errors reported on lines that weren't modified during the action captured by this hook (e.g. for pre-commit hooks, warnings/errors reported on lines that were not staged with `git add` may not be warnings/errors you care about).
 Valid values are `report`: report errors/warnings as-is regardless of line location (default); `warn`: report errors as warnings if they are on lines you didn't modify; and `ignore`: don't display errors/warnings at all if they are on lines you didn't modify (`ignore` is _not_ recommended).
 `on_fail`                               | Change the status of a failed hook to `warn` or `pass`.
 This allows you to treat failures as warnings or potentially ignore them entirely, but you should use caution when doing so as you might be hiding important information.
 `on_warn`                               | Simliar to `on_fail`, change the status of a hook that returns a warning status to either `pass` (you wish to silence warnings entirely) or `fail` (you wish to treat all warnings as errors).
+`required_executable`                   | Name of an executable that must exist in order for the hook to run.
+If this is a path (e.g. `./bin/ruby`), ensures that the executable file exists at the given location relative to the repository root.
+Otherwise, if it just the name of an executable (e.g. `ruby`) checks if the executable can be found in one of the directories in the `PATH` environment variable.
+Set this to a specific path if you want to always use an executable that is stored in your repository. (e.g. RubyGems bin stubs, Node.js binaries, etc.)
-`required_executable`                   | Name of an executable that must exist in the `PATH` in order for the hook to run `required_library`/`required_libraries` | List of Ruby libraries to load with `Kernel.require` before the hook runs.
+`required_library`/`required_libraries` | List of Ruby libraries to load with `Kernel.require` before the hook runs.
 This is specifically for hooks that integrate with external Ruby libraries.
 `command`                               | Array of arguments to use as the command.
 How each hook uses this is different, but it allows hooks to change the context with which they run.
 For example, you can change the command to be `['bundle', 'exec', 'rubocop']` instead of just `rubocop` so that you can use the gem versions specified in your local `Gemfile.lock`.
 This defaults to the name of the `required_executable`.
 `flags`                                 | Array of arguments to append to the `command`.
 This is useful for customizing the behavior of a tool.
 It's also useful when a newer version of a tool removes/renames existing flags, so you can update the flags via your `.overcommit.yml` instead of waiting for an upstream fix in Overcommit.